Vadbeg/papers-recommendation/README.md

 ## API

-After API starts you can find API description here: http://0.0.0.0:8000/docs
+After API starts you can find its description here: http://0.0.0.0:8000/docs